brege/brege.org/content/post/foraging-humanity/index.md

 {{< youtube url="https://www.youtube.com/watch?v=UUiRM7NOOow" >}}
 YouTube: [How To with John Wilson - Tough and Go](https://www.youtube.com/watch?v=UUiRM7NOOow)

 What I loved about this show, which thankfully made it to but sadly ended in three seasons, was the juxtaposition of Wilson's unpolished interview questioning skills with a carefully well thought-out narrative.
 There is an incredible mastery of using random, second-long bits to string together larger, much broader points about our experiences in the world.
 The travelogues benefit from people living in tight proximity among almost entirely manmade things.
-Even when journying in promptu out west to fail filming Burning Man, Wilson somehow winds up inside an underground, former nuclear launch bunker that feels just as clostrophobic and unnatural as the city he escaped.
+Even when journeying, in promptu, out West to fail in filming **Burning Man**, Wilson somehow winds up inside an underground, former nuclear launch bunker that feels just as clostrophobic and unnatural as the city he's escaped.

 ## Conclusions